Virginia Top 20 Attractions You Just Cannot Miss

 Colonial Williamsburg

-A unique and exciting living history museum, Colonial Williamsburg in Virginia is a place where the whole family can enjoy a combination of education, excitement, adventure and fun.
+A unique and exciting living history museum, Colonial Williamsburg is a place where the whole family can enjoy a combination of education, excitement, adventure and fun.
 This is a wonderful experience and a great place to visit and explore for all ages.

-You can step back in time as you explore the Revolutionary City where you can also enjoy a guided or self guided tour.
-If you love the arts you will be thrilled with the Art Museums of Colonial Williamsburg, where you will be able to feast your eyes on some excellent displays and exhibits.
+If you love the arts, you will be thrilled with the Art Museums of Colonial Williamsburg, where you will be able to feast your eyes on some excellent displays and exhibits.

-You will find plenty of shopping facilities as well as restaurants here too as well as relaxing spas and plenty of entertainment.
+You will find plenty of shopping facilities as well as restaurants here too, as well as relaxing spas and plenty of entertainment.

 Address: 310 S England St, Williamsburg, VA 23185

-Also Read: Top 10 Tourist Attractions In Williamsburg, Virginia
+Also Read: Top Tourist Attractions In Williamsburg, Virginia

 3: Arlington National Cemetery